Follow us on Twitter

 81 - 84

-When you're ready to get your blood pressure tested, keep in mind these factors that can cause blood pressure to temporarily rise: Caffeine, cold temperatures, exercise, full bladder, full stomach, smoking, some medications and stress.
+When you're ready to get your blood pressure tested, keep in mind these factors that can cause blood pressure to rise temporarily: Caffeine, cold temperatures, exercise, full bladder, full stomach, smoking, some medications and stress.

 Why is high blood pressure bad?

 Because it forces your heart to work harder than normal.
-If the heart is over-worked for long periods of time it tends to enlarge and weaken.
+If the heart is overworked for long periods, it tends to enlarge and weaken.
 Arteries also suffer, becoming scarred, hardened and less elastic over time.
-Ultimately having high blood pressure increases your risk of heart attack, stroke, damage to your eyes, kidney failure, atherosclerosis and congestive heart failure.
+Ultimately, high blood pressure increases your risk of heart attack, stroke, damage to your eyes, kidney failure, atherosclerosis and congestive heart failure.

 What causes high blood pressure?